ExtremeMalmz/MAUI_Apple_App/README.md

 Project for Information Design.
-Simple app to display information
+App to display information

 Hello and welcome to the app here are the steps to get this working on your machine